GoTierGod/chess-game-ts/README.md

 -   **Behavior:** Offensive.
 -   **Operational Description:** The algorithm employs an offensive strategy by iteratively assessing potential moves for each AI piece.
 It integrates both defensive and offensive predictions, simulating the consequences of the AI's own moves and anticipating the responses from the opponent following the evaluation of a given move.
--   **Prediction Horizon:** At the beginning of the match, the AI shows its ability to anticipate, making between 25 and 50 deep predictions, each of which covers hundreds of possible subsequent moves for each considered own move.
-This forecast gradually decreases as pieces are captured during the course of the game, aligning with the reduction in the total number of feasible moves.
+-   **Prediction Horizon:** The AI shows its ability to anticipate, making up to 64 depth predictions (128 subsequent movements) for each possible own movement.
+This forecast gradually decreases as pieces are captured over the course of the game, aligning with the reduction in the total number of feasible moves.

 ### `randomAction` Method